 HHCAHPS Honors acknowledges the highest performing agencies using survey results from more than 1,200 partnering home health agencies.
 HHCAHPS Honors recipients include those agencies scoring above the HEALTHCAREfirst National Average on at least 85% of the evaluated questions.

-We are excited being named a 2017 HHCAHPS Honors recipient for the third year in a row.
+We are excited to be named a 2017 HHCAHPS Honors recipient for the third time.
 It demonstrates continued commitment to the quality home health care services we provide to our community,” said Dr. Anderson.

 Part-time position (16 hours per week).
 Works Monday, Friday, and Saturday variable hours; nights and weekends.
 Provides supervision, guidance, and assistance upon entering the Wellness Center.
 Assists with membership enrollment, POS, and customer service to Wellness Center participants; ensures the general appearance of the facility, entry desk, and vending area are clean and in good working order, and performs documentation and record keeping as required.
 Knowledge and use of exercise equipment preferred.
 PFWC will provide on-the-job training.